klensy/wt-tools/README.md

 Tools that help you extract resources from game: fonts, textures, FM/DM of tanks/planes/ships, parameters of weapons, and other interesting stuff.

-It also should should work for Cuisine Royale and Enlisted games.
+It also should work for Cuisine Royale and Enlisted games.

 All new features in [dev](https://github.com/klensy/wt-tools/tree/dev) branch, master updated not so frequently.
 ## Installation